Boudicca deck plans

 Each of the Boudicca cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Boudicca staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-MS Boudicca (built 1973 as Royal Viking Sky, last refurbished in 2018) is the second oldest among the Fred Olsen ships – with fleet mates Black Watch, Braemar and Balmoral.
+MS Boudicca (built 1973 as Royal Viking Sky, last refurbished in 2018, scheduled refurbishment 2020) is the second oldest among the Fred Olsen ships – with fleet mates Black Watch, Braemar and Balmoral.
 This vessel was originally built for the Royal Viking Line (defunct) but was also owned and operated under different names by other lines, including NCL-Norwegian, Princess Cruises, Star Cruises, Iberocruceros.
 Boudicca ship entered the Fred Olsen fleet in 2005.

 MS Boudicca cruise ship deck plan has a total of 462 staterooms for 880 passengers (max capacity is 924 guests), served by 330 crew/staff.
 The ship has 8 passenger decks, 4 restaurants, 9 lounges and bars, 3 swimming pools, 2 jacuzzies, 5 elevators.